Equus Yoga's New Teacher

 This is Belle.
 I fell in love.
 I bought her at an Extreme Mustang Makeover.
 She was a 100 day trained wild mustang.
 I was not planning on buying a horse.
 But, I fell in love.
 She took my heart the first time her eyes met mine and I knew.
 She left her hay pile in her stall and walked over to me and put her head in my arms.

-After hours of turmoil, to buy or not to buy, sick to my stomach, when do I tell my husband?countless conversations to try to get more of a sense of this horse, a quick 'test ride'.....Even at the moment the horse was going to bidding I still wasn't sure if I was actually going to put my number up and bid.
+After hours of turmoil, to buy or not to buy, sick to my stomach, when do I tell my husband? countless conversations to try to get more of a sense of this horse, a quick 'test ride'.....Even at the moment the horse was going to bidding I still wasn't sure if I was actually going to put my number up and bid.
 When I did put my number up, bidding quickly reached my limit.
-I was out.
-And then a random stranger angel sat down beside me in the moment of truth during the auction and said she would give me 200 dollars towards that horse.
-I honestly did not know what to think as the auctioneer is looking at me.
-I looked back at this face that I had never seen before and saw her beauty and depth and honesty, I put my number up again.
-Belle was mine.
+And Thankfully, I was out.
+Phew, obviously it was not meant to be.
+And then only in the moment that seemed like it could stretch on for eternity, but be in a split second, a random stranger angel sat down beside me in the moment of truth during the auction and said she would give me 200 dollars towards that horse.
+I honestly did not know what to think as the auctioneer is looking at me waiting for my response to up my bit or close.
+I looked back at this face that I had never seen before and saw her beauty and depth and honesty, I put my hand up again.
+In the eternity that was split seconds, Belle was mine.
 That was the beginning of our love story.
 I grow more and more smitten every moment I am with this horse.
 She is truth, she is honesty, she just is.
 It forces me to be the same.
 She is wild at heart.
 She will always be wild at heart.
 She was a 100 day horse when I got her.
 We are learning about one another, in the moment.
 It doesn't get anymore mindful or yogic than that.
 I have yet another new teacher in my life.
 And if I am being anything other than pure, she will let me know.

 A Meditation on Being: